thepirat000/Audit.NET/README.md

 ## Data providers

-A _data provider_ lets you define what to do with the audit logs.
+A _data provider_ contains the logic to handle the audit event output, where you define what to do with the audit logs.

 You can inject your own mechanism by creating a class that inherits from `AuditDataProvider`, overriding the following methods: